 7. The power of capacity

 By working on the things that really matter to the council and the public, scrutiny can make sure that all of the resources of the council are used to maximum effect.
+In particular scrutiny can harness the power of the majority of councillors who are not in the Cabinet.

 That’s the superpowers of scrutiny right there.